sourcegraph/about/company/remote/index.md

 ### Is there an expectation to work over the weekends?

-> Why is there so much activity over the weekend (Github, PRs, Slack)?
+> Why is there so much activity over the weekend (GitHub, PRs, Slack)?
 I felt a little bit of pressure not working.

 Some people prefer to work in a really flexible way, which can sometimes mean that they want to hack on something on a Saturday instead of a Friday afternoon, for example.
 Others prefer a set schedule.
 Both are valid options.
 Moreover, due to our global team one person's weekend can be someone else's weekday.